r-lib/fs/cran-comments.md

 This is a resubmission.

-I have now included the libuv LICENSE in the file LICENSE in the package root directory.
-The copyright holders listed in the previous reply are contributors to the libuv library and are now included in the LICENSE file.
+I have now included the libuv license and copyright holders in the file LICENSE in the package root directory.
+The copyright holders listed in the previous reply are contributors to the libuv library and are now included in this file.

 As mentioned in my comments in the previous submission, and in the SystemRequirements field in the DESCRIPTION, this package requires libbsd to be installed on linux systems (libbsd: libbsd-dev (deb), libbsd-devel (yum)).
-The package was failing to install on your system because you did not install this dependency.
+The package was failing to install on your system because you did not install this dependency before trying to install fs.

 ## Test environments
 * local OS X install, R 3.4.3